 Réunion is often cited as an example of racial and religious harmony, and compared with mainland France it is.
-While Marine Le Pen's far-right party wins 27% to 30% of national vote, it doesn't exceed 3% in Réunion.
+While Marine Le Pen's far-right party wins 27% to 30% of the national vote, it doesn't exceed 3% in Réunion.
 Not that it’s all hunky-dory.
 Réunion suffers from the same problems of a disaffected younger generation as in mainland Europe.
-But on the whole it’s a society that lives very easily together, and the Réunionnais are quietly but justifiably proud of what they have achieved.
+But on the whole it’s a pretty cohesive society, and the Réunionnais are quietly but justifiably proud of what they have achieved.

 The National Identity

 The physical and cultural distinctions between the various ethnic groups are far less apparent in Réunion than in Mauritius.
 In Réunion there has been much more interracial mixing over the years.
 Ask the Réunionnais how they see themselves and the chances are they'll say 'Creole' – not in the narrow sense of having Afro-French ancestry, but simply meaning one of 'the people'.
 That is, someone who speaks Creole, who was born and bred on the island and is probably – but not necessarily – of mixed ancestry.
 This sense of community is the glue that holds society together.

 The Réunionnais are in general more reserved than the Mauritians, but within this overall pattern there are local differences: southerners are reckoned to be more relaxed and friendly, while perhaps not surprisingly the people living in the Cirques are the most introverted.

 While the Réunionnais also regard themselves as French, they don't really identify with people from the mainland.
 There is even a slight undercurrent of resentment towards the 100,000 or so mainlanders who dominate the island's administration and economy.
 The locals refer to them very slightly derogatorily as Zoreilles (the Ears); the usual explanation is that they are straining to hear what's being said about them in the local patois.